awsdocs/aws-config-developer-guide/doc_source/iam-password-policy.md

 # iam\-password\-policy<a name="iam-password-policy"></a>

-Checks whether the account password policy for IAM users meets the specified requirements indicated in the parameters\.
-This rule is NON\_COMPLIANT if the account password policy does not meet the specified requirements\.
+Checks whether the account password policy for IAM users meets the specified requirements\.

+**Important**
+The `true` and `false` values for the rule parameters are case\-sensitive\.
+If `true` is not provided in lowercase, it will be treated as `false.`

 **Identifier:** IAM\_PASSWORD\_POLICY

 **Trigger type:** Periodic

-**AWS Region:** All supported AWS Regions
+**AWS Region:** All supported AWS regions

 **Parameters:**

- RequireUppercaseCharacters
+RequireUppercaseCharacters \(Optional\)Type: booleanDefault: true
 Require at least one uppercase character in password\.

- RequireLowercaseCharacters
+RequireLowercaseCharacters \(Optional\)Type: booleanDefault: true
 Require at least one lowercase character in password\.

- RequireSymbols
+RequireSymbols \(Optional\)Type: booleanDefault: true
 Require at least one symbol in password\.

- RequireNumbers
+RequireNumbers \(Optional\)Type: booleanDefault: true
 Require at least one number in password\.

- MinimumPasswordLength
+MinimumPasswordLength \(Optional\)Type: intDefault: 14
 Password minimum length\.

- PasswordReusePrevention
+PasswordReusePrevention \(Optional\)Type: intDefault: 24
 Number of passwords before allowing reuse\.

- MaxPasswordAge
+MaxPasswordAge \(Optional\)Type: intDefault: 90
 Number of days before password expiration\.

-## AWS CloudFormation template<a name="w24aac11c29c17d213c15"></a>
+## AWS CloudFormation template<a name="w24aac11c29c17b7d205c17"></a>

 To create AWS Config managed rules with AWS CloudFormation templates, see [Creating AWS Config Managed Rules With AWS CloudFormation Templates](aws-config-managed-rules-cloudformation-templates.md)\.